xia2/xia2/html/_sources/acknowledgements.txt

 During the course of xia2 development the project has been supported by the UK BBSRC through the e-HTPX project, the EU Framework 6 through the BioXHit project and most recently by Diamond Light Source.
-The software itself is open source, distributed under a BSD licence, but relies on the user having correctly configured and licenced the necessary data analysis software, the details of which will be discussed shortly.
+The software itself is open source, distributed under a :doc:`BSD license <../license>`, but relies on the user having correctly configured and licenced the necessary data analysis software, the details of which will be discussed shortly.

 ..
 [1] N.K.
 Sauter et al. J. Appl.
 Cryst.
 (2004) 37, 399-409
 ..
 [2] P. Evans, Acta Cryst.
 (2006) D62, 72-82